Flights to Stornoway, Benbecula and Barra

 Fly to Benbecula in the Heart of the Uists

-The island of Benbecula sits in the middle of the Outer Hebrides sandwiched between North and South Uist.
-This makes it a great base for exploring the area and you can hire a car for collection at the airport from Car Hire Hebrides that I will tell you more about later.
+As well as all the various flights to Stornoway that I will go through in a minute, another option is to go to the island of Benbecula.
+This beautiful and tranquil island sits in the middle of the Outer Hebrides sandwiched between North and South Uist.
+It’s location makes it a great base for exploring the area and you can hire a car for collection at the airport from Car Hire Hebrides (more on that later).
 If you are planning to fly to Benbecula then you will need to fly from Glasgow.
 There are normally 2 flights a day and it takes around 50 minutes on the Loganair Saab 2000 turboprop aircraft.
-One certain days of the week, there are also flights to Inverness that operate via Stornoway, which gives another option.
+On certain days of the week, there are also flights to Inverness that operate via Stornoway, which gives you another option.

 Loganair – Scotland’s Airline